Theoretical Investigation on Inductive Bias of Isolation Forest: INDUCTIVE BIAS

 \subsection{Marginal clustered anomalies}

 In this subsection, we consider the case of marginal clustered anomalies.
-The motivation is that anomaly events may occur multiple times, as shown in Figure~\ref{fig:casestudy_anomalies}~(c).
-A group of anomalies is located at the leftmost of the data points, and the normal points are distributed on the right side.
+The motivation is that anomaly events may occur multiple times, as shown in Figure~\ref{fig:casestudy_marginal_multiple_anomalies}.
+A group of anomalies is located at the leftmost, and the normal points are distributed on the right.
 Marginal clustered anomalies characterize some unimodal data with multiple clustered noisy points.